sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_2.md

 Concrete Predicted Defect Count: Predicted Defect Count except that the value cannot be zero.

+Code review coverage metrics: proportion of reviews changes in the past and proportion of reviewed churns in the past.

+Participation metrics: proportion of changes only approved by the author himself, proportion of hastily code reviews and the proportion of non-discussed changes to a component.

 6. What are the **limitations** of using this methodology on the results?

+The criteria for the used systems were very strict, therefore only three open source systems were used for their study, so the study is not enough representative.
+Furthermore, the systems they analysed where large, successful and rapidly-evolving open source systems.
+Small and not very successful projects are not represented.
+One could argue, that the shown effects and relationships only appear, because the systems are very big and successful.

+The models are build with the assumption that every post release has the same weight, however, in real life it is mostly the case that some post-release defects are more severe than other defects.
+So it is not clear if the defects used in the study were only relatively small defects or major ones.
+Depending on the usage of the findings of the paper, this piece of information is very important.

+The time spend on reviews could not be measured exactly therefore the authors had to rely on heuristics.
+This however is a thread to validity, because if the result is not exactly measured the whole calculation gets imprecise.
+This fact must be considered when someone wants to use the findings of the study to improve their development process.

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_

 The authors draw the conclusion that code review coverage and participation are both related to software quality.
-Low code review coverage and participation lead to additional post-release defects.
-So to sum up, if code review is poorly done, it has a negative impact on the software quality in large systems using modern code reviewing tools.
+Low code review coverage and low participation lead to additional post-release defects.

+So to sum up, if modern code review lacks enough code coverage and participation of the members, it has a negative impact on the software quality in large systems using modern code reviewing tools.
+If these two factors however are sufficiently included, the software quality of the source code can be improved.

 8. What did you **not understand** of this paper?

+This paper used a lot of statistical metrics.
+Even though the different metrics were explained in the paper, we had some difficulties to draw the connection between these metrics.
+We are not sure if we understood each metric 100% correctly even after doing some research.